 As you'd expect from a party island like St Martin, there are dozens of marinas here.
-There are three main centers for charter yachts.
+There are three main centres for charter yachts.

 The capital of the island has Bobby's Marina, a short taxi ride from SXM.

-Not to be confused with Marigot Bay, Saint Lucia, Marigot Bay in Saint Martin's Fort Luis Marina is a major boat charter center.
+Not to be confused with Marigot Bay, Saint Lucia, Marigot Bay in Saint Martin's Fort Luis Marina is a major boat charter centre.

 Whether because you're on something a little bigger yourself or just because your yacht is there, St Maarten's Simpson Bay is another important yacht charter base - though generally for bigger luxury yachts.

-Coming in all shapes and sizes from 7 meters to 70+ meters, motor boats are as different as their uses.
-A seven metre RIB will be a great day boat and can be rentd for as little as $110 a day for fishing trips or just blasting about the bay.
+Coming in all shapes and sizes from 7 metres to 70+ metres, motor boats are as different as their uses.
+A seven metre RIB will be a great day boat and can be hired for as little as $110 a day for fishing trips or just blasting about the bay.
 The 15 metre plus size of motor yacht will have cabins and often en suite heads and cost upwards of $400 a day.

 Starting at $450 a day, a sailing catamaran is a luxury yachts that offer lots of space, a fair lick of speed on a reach and a shallow draft for mooring close into shore.
 They have twin engines in the hulls so while large they are incredibly manoeuvrable when in marinas and so forth.